To advance science, technology, engineering and math (STEM) education by funding research, recognizing scholarship and increasing opportunity.

 IGNITING THE SPIRIT TO INNOVATE

-What does it take to turn a simple science fair project into a catalyst that propels a middle schooler towards a bright future in science, technology, engineering or math?
-At least part of the answer lies in access to passionate and qualified teachers and mentors, the motivation of competition, as well as the freedom to pursue hands-on subjects that pique the 11-to-14 year-old imagination.
+What does it take to turn a simple science or engineering project into a catalyst that propels a middle schooler toward a bright future in science, technology, engineering or math?
+At least part of the answer lies in the freedom to pursue project-based learning around a subject that is personally inspiring to the 11-to-14 year-old’s imagination.

-Just ask Broadcom Co-Founder, Chairman and Chief Technical Officer Dr. Henry Samueli.
-His seventh grade electric shop teacher gave him the green light to tackle the ambitious project of building a vacuum-tube short-wave radio he spotted in a Heathkit catalog.
-For nights on end he plodded away, assembling and soldering the radio until it actually turned on and worked.
+Just ask Broadcom Co-Founder, Chairman of the Board and Chief Technical Officer Dr. Henry Samueli.
+His seventh grade electric shop teacher gave him the green light to tackle an ambitious project of building a vacuum-tube short-wave radio he spotted in a Heathkit catalog.
+For nights on end he plodded away, assembling and soldering the radio until it actually worked.

-Samueli, who went on to become a preeminent electrical engineer, inventor and renowned innovator, will always remember how his teacher's jaw dropped when he presented his work.
+Samueli, who went on to become a preeminent electrical engineer, academic, inventor and renowned innovator, will always remember how his teacher's jaw dropped when he presented his radio.
 The same teacher remarked, “Nobody ever gets it to work the first time!”
 Samueli said.

 From that moment on, he was hooked.
 "That became my mission in life — to find out how radios work," he said.

-But if he hadn’t been bitten with the engineering bug during those formative middle school years, he may not have gone on to earn his bachelor's, master's and Ph.D. degrees in electrical engineering at the University of California, Los Angeles, where he later became a professor.
-He may not have forged the amazing career in engineering that led to the founding of Broadcom Corporation — today an international Fortune 500 company with more than 11,750 employees.
+But if he hadn’t been bitten with the engineering bug during those formative middle school years, he may not have gone on to earn his B.A., M.S. and Ph.D. degrees in Electrical Engineering at the University of California, Los Angeles, where he later became a professor.
+He may not have forged the amazing career in engineering that led to the founding of Broadcom Corporation — today an international Fortune 500 company with more than 12,550 employees.
 That singular "a-ha moment" as a middle schooler became his inspiration for the Broadcom Foundation's mission.

 Broadcom Foundation, and the Broadcom MASTERS program in particular, aims to give middle schoolers their own positive experiences and encourage their burgeoning fascination with STEM subjects, just as they’re beginning to explore their career aspirations.
 The need to motivate students at this age is urgent.
 During their freshman year of high school, 28 percent of American students declare interest in a STEM-related field.
 By the time they graduate, 57 percent of them will have lost interest.
 Just four years ago, high school seniors were 50 percent more likely to report being interested in these subjects.
 What’s worse, in 2011 only 30 percent of U.S. high school seniors were even ready to take on a college-level science course.